quasarframework/quasar-framework.org/source/guide/contributing-to-quasar.md

 title: Quasar Framework Contributing Guide
 ---
 I’m really excited if you are interested in contributing to Quasar Framework.
+There are lots of features waiting for someone to write them.
+Check [Github](https://github.com/rstoenescu/quasar-framework) or contact [Razvan Stoenescu](https://github.com/rstoenescu) through email.

 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 You can also help with the documentation if you catch a mistake or want to add a few lines to a page or write new pages.
 Use the link at the end of each page of this website (specifically the *Suggest an edit on Github*).